BIPL-UoL/CMBR/README.md

 ### Introduction

 Automated recognition of mouse behaviours is crucial in studying psychiatric and neurologic diseases.
 To achieve this objective, it is very important to analyse temporal dynamics of mouse behaviours.
-Here, we release the code in our paper for mouse behavior recognition in a video.
+Here, we release the code of our paper for mouse behavior recognition in a video.

 ### Dataset
+MIT dataset:
+video can be downloaded from
 http://serre-lab.clps.brown.edu/wp-content/themes/serre_lab/resources/full_database.zip
+Extracted features can be downloaded from

+CMBR dataset:
+Extracted features can be downloaded from

 ### Demo
-* `data/` - Put datasets (images and/or detections) here.
-Images are expected to be in `<path/to/sequence>/images/`, and detections in `<path/to/sequence>/model-type` (this is also where custom detections will be put).
-Sequence maps should exist in `data/seqmaps` (an example file is given).
-Tracking output will be in `data/result/<same/structure/as/dataset>/<sequence-name>.txt`.
+Put feature data in `mouse_data/` and modify the path of feature data in initial_parameters, then run recognition_demo.

 ### Ethical proof